 The food is purchased on the basis of statistics and experience.
 Unforeseeable factors such as sudden changes of the university timetables or weather conditions can lead to more customers than expected.
 Of course, we always try our best to provide enough food for our customers without producing too much food waste at the same time.

 According to our most recent survey, approximately nine percent of the dining hall customers are vegetarians and three percent are vegan.
 21 percent are flexitarian.
 Therefore, we offer vegetarian variations of the wok dish as well as a veggie burger.
 In addition to the vegetable and salad buffet there is a vegetarian dish on the menu every day.
-For our vegan customers we offer at least one vegan dish (as stew or 2,10 € dish) per day.
+For our vegan customers we offer vegan dishes to choose from (stew or 2,10 € dish) every day.

 The cups are made from degradable cornstarch.
 Providing reusable glasses or cups at the soft drink dispensers creates high costs as many of them go missing and new ones need to be purchased regularly.